 - Once you’ve found something that interests you, you can save the search (this allows you to easily run the same search in the future).

 - You can also create a job agent (this feature will email you if a job is posted that matches your criteria) by clicking Email Me New Jobs.
 To access job agents, hover over My Account and click My Activity.

 - Click the job title and then Apply For Job.

 - Review your profile and complete a cover letter if desired, then click Save.

 - To view jobs you’ve applied for, hover over My Account, click My Activity, and click the Referrals tab.

 - JobLink allows students to upload multiple resumes, cover letters, and other application materials.
 Remember it is best to submit a resume that speaks to the job you are applying for.
 Need help with a resume?
-Stop by the Gwen M. Greene Career and Internship Center for tips on writing a great resume!
+Stop by the Gwen M. Greene Center for tips on writing a great resume!

 - Once you submit Part I, you will receive a list of the documentation you must have to complete Part II.